ozfortress seasonal league Ruleset

 ozfortress Administrators are the only approved spectators.
 Spectators are not allowed in any ozfortress match.

-Pausing during a match are allowed where players clearly exhibit technological performance issues.
+Pauses during a match are allowed where players clearly exhibit technological performance issues or when teams wish to for personal reasons.
+Tactical pauses are allowed.
 In addition, the match may only be unpaused by the team who initiated the pause.
 Both teams must give the all-clear to unpause, which is followed by an in-built five second countdown.

 Each team is permitted two pauses per match with a combined total time limit of ten minutes.
 However, if captains are in agreement, the pause limit can be extended.